Last reviewed by Robert Prime — March 2026

 - LoveReading.co.uk: UK-centric book discovery and reviews (I co-own this).

-- The Society of Authors: Guidance on rights, contracts, and marketing.
+- The Society of Authors: Guidance on rights.

 - The Publishers Association: Industry insights and market data.